krestfield/docs/certdog/scripts.md

 # Scripts

-> This feature is available from certdog 1.17
+> This feature is available from Certdog 1.17

 <br>

-Certdog supports the running of scripts as part of a [Workflow](workflows.html)
+Certdog supports the running of scripts as part of [Workflows](workflows.html) and [Tasks](tasks.html)

-Scripts can be used to carry out operations post certificate processing (request, issuance, revocation etc.), or act as approvers, making decisions on whether certificates may be issued or revoked
+Scripts can be used to carry out operations post certificate processing (request, issuance, revocation etc.), or act as approvers, making decisions on whether certificates may be issued or revoked.
+Or run regular tasks.

 Some examples of usage include: